Current and Revolving Opportunities

 Golden Key is the largest collegiate honor society in the world.
 Membership into the Society is by invitation only, to the top 15% of college/university sophomores, juniors, seniors and top-performing graduate students in all fields of study, based solely on the objective criteria of their academic achievements.

 The Husky Hunger Initiative is a student group dedicated to fighting hunger and food insecurity within the USM Community, as well as to decreasing stigma around food-pantry use

 HRH's main focus is sexual health, education and activism efforts to fight for reproductive health funding and other healthcare initiatives.
 They work alongside University Health and Counseling to provide sexual health services and expert sexual education, the QSA to raise awareness and address issues in the LGBTQ+ community, and a variety of other student groups and organizations.
 They have opportunities to get involved by planning projects and events at USM, as well as connections with outside organizations in the area.
 Please contact Emma Donnelly at firstname.lastname@example.org for more information.
 Check out their Facebook page to stay updated with their activism efforts!

 Opportunities that are happening all the time!
-Get in the action today, and connect with an area tha peaks your interest!
+Get in on the action today and connect with an organization that peaks your interest!

 4-H STEM Ambassadors are trained USM students who facilitate hands on science, technology, engineering, and math (STEM) with youth 8-14 years old.
 This is a fun opportunity to work with youth while developing skills in leadership, project planning, presentation, problem-solving, and communication -- all skills that are sought after by employers.
 No STEM-specific background is necessary; all you need is interest in working with youth!